AccountGo/accountgo/docs/README.md

 1. Database instance running in docker container and you can connect to it
 1. You should have a running "Api" and can test it by getting the list of customers e.g. http://localhost:8001/api/sales customers
 1. You can browse the UI from http://localhost:8000 and able to login to the system using initial username/password: admin@accountgo.ph/P@ssword1
-1. Initialize data by calling a special api endpoint directly. http://localhost:8001/api/administration/initializedcompany
+1. Initialize data by calling a special api endpoint directly: http://localhost:8001/api/administration/setup

 # Technology Stack
 - ASP.NET Core 3.1